brent-soles/CS487-DB-Generator/part-two/Readme.md

 For each of the databases, we tried to dig into the features which would be involved in our tests.

-The subsections represent how indicies, projection, joins, and the buffer pool are used in each of the systems.
+The subsections represent how indicies, joins, and the buffer pool are used in each of the systems.

 ## Indices
 #### Postgres
-Posgres has a few different index 'types' which can be utilized.
+Posgres has a few different index 'types' (types in this case referring to data structures) which can be utilized in relations.
 They are as follows:
 * B-Tree (more commonly known as B+ Tree)
 * Hash Indices
 * GiST (Acronym for 'Generalized Search Tree')